AlSharp/imac-website/docs/imac_editor.md

   Uses when you need to move the axis relative to current position.

++ Velocity

+  Uses when you need to move the axis at a constant velocity in the selected direction.

 *Position*: positive or negative integer [*counts*]

 *Distance*: positive or negative integer [*counts*]